solankiharsh/learn-by-doing/content/home/hero.md

 <br>

 No death by powerpoint.
-Start coding from day 1!
+Learn by Coding!